A versatile solution for small project studios.

-In contrast, the FireStudio Project includes custom-designed, high-voltage, discrete, XMAX Class A microphone preamplifiers that are suitable for use with all types of microphones.
+The microphone preamplifier is a key component in the audio quality of a recording, and all mic preamps are not created equal.
+The FireStudio Project includes custom-designed, high-voltage, discrete, XMAX Class A microphone preamplifiers that are suitable for use with all types of microphones.

+The job of a microphone preamplifier in an audio interface is to boost a microphone-level signal to line level before conversion to the digital domain.
 A good preamp boosts the level to almost 400 times that of the original signal, making the preamp one of the most important stages in an interface.
-A cheap, off-the-shelf, op-amp-type mic preamp delivers thin, noisy, harsh results.
+Inexpensive or poorly designed preamps can lead to thin, noisy, or even harsh and brittle results.
+But with XMAX preamps, the sonic quality is limited only by what microphone you plug into it.

 XMAX preamplifiers are built with three key elements:

 - High Voltage.
 The XMAX preamplifier runs on power rails of 30V.
 Most off-the-shelf, op-amp-based designs run on power rails of 10V to 18V.
-Higher-voltage power rails deliver more headroom, deeper lows, smoother highs, and a richer overall sound.
+Higher-voltage power rails deliver more headroom, deeper lows, smoother highs, and a richer overall sound

 - Discrete components—not op-amps.
 We only use genuine transistors, resistors, and capacitors.
 Op-amps add noise, coloration, and harshness to a signal.
 Our discrete design delivers ultra-low noise and transparency.